 The Town, in accordance with various collective bargaining agreements, is committed to provide health and life insurance benefits to eligible retirees and their spouses.
 The benefits are established and amended through negotiations between the Town and the various unions representing the employees.
 The Town pays the full cost of life insurance premiums.
 The percentage contribution of employees and retirees for medical benefits are negotiated with various unions representing the employees.
 Retired plan members and beneficiaries currently receiving benefits are required to contribute specified percentages towards cost of receiving benefits under the Town's self-insured medical benefits program.
-As of July 1, 2019, the date of the last valuation, there were a total of 2,339 retirees and spouses receiving benefits.
+As of July 1, 2021, the date of the last valuation, there were a total of 2,400 retirees and spouses receiving benefits.

 In June 2008 the Town adopted Ordinance 10-52, Retiree Benefit Trust Fund, which provided for the future establishment of a Retiree Benefit Trust Fund ("RBTF") to provide funds to meet the long-term obligations of the providing benefits to retired Town employees.
-The ordinance provides that if the Town's General Fund undesignated fund balance exceeds ten percent of the total budget appropriations, the budget surplus in such fiscal year shall be appropriated to the RBTF.
+The ordinance provides that if the Town's General Fund undesignated fund balance exceeds 10.25% of the total budget appropriations, the reserves in excess of 10.25% in such fiscal year shall be appropriated to the RBTF.
 In May 2009 the Town formally established the RBTF and appropriated \$2,380,000 in fiscal year 2008-09 to the fund in accordance with the ordinance.
-As of June 30, 2020, the balance in the RBTF was \$13.1 million.
+As of June 30, 2022, the balance in the RBTF was \$12.65 million.